Microbiology Specimen Collection and Transport

 - Nasal swabs (R/O SAPCR) Insert a sterile swab (use Copan dual swab 26200) into the nose until resistance is met at the level of the turbinates (approximately 1-2 cm into one nostril).
 Rotate the swab against the nasal mucosa for 3 sec.
 Apply slight pressure with a finger on the outside of the nose to ensure good contact between swab and inside of nose.
 Using the same swab, repeat for the other nostril.

 - Throat - Routine throat cultures will be processed only for growth of ß-hemolytic Streptococcus species.
-Contact Microbiology Lab (6-2591) to arrange for provision of special media if culture for other organisms (Corynebacterium diphtheria, Neisseria gonorrhoeae) is desired.
 Do not obtain throat samples if epiglottis is inflamed, as sampling may cause serious respiratory obstruction.
-Sample the posterior pharynx, tonsils, and inflamed areas with a sterile swab.
+Sample the posterior pharynx, tonsils, and inflamed areas using a Copan Liquid Amies Elution Swab (ESwab).

 - Sterile body fluids (other than CSF)